zainnaved123/NaturalisticFaceDataset/README.md

   - Fetches movie data from OMDB and TMDB apis such as name of actors in it and their profile picture
 - augment_videos.py
   - Not necessary at the moment.
 Does data augmentation on existing clips (flipping the image, rotating, adding noise, changing brightness).

+  For Zain's extract.py
+  run in this order

+  start you python env

+  python extract.py

+  clips are exported to outputClips test videos hardcoded in, present in directory